-Our patent position and proprietary rights are subject to certain risks and uncertainties.
+Our success is significantly dependent on our ability to obtain and maintain patent protection for PEDMARKTM, both in the United States and abroad.
+Our patent position and proprietary rights are subject to various risks and uncertainties.
 Please read the "Risk Factors" in Item 1A of this Annual Report for information about certain risks and uncertainties that may affect our patent position and proprietary rights.